dotnet/dotnet-docker/1.0/README.md

 You can learn more about how to use this image with the - [dotnetapp-dev sample](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-dev).

-## More Examples using these Images

-You can learn more about using .NET Core with Docker with [.NET Docker samples](https://github.com/dotnet/dotnet-docker-samples):

-- [Development](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-dev) sample using the `sdk` .NET Core SDK image.
-- [Production](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-prod) sample using the `runtime` .NET Core image.
-- [Self-contained](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-selfcontained) sample using the `runtime-deps` base OS image (with native dependencies added).
-- [Preview](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-preview) sample using a Preview `sdk` .NET Core SDK image.

-Windows Container variants are provided at the same locations, above, and use slightly different image tags (for example, `1.0.0-preview2-nanoserver`).

-See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/dotnet/articles/core/docker/building-net-docker-images) to learn more about the various Docker images and when to use each for them.

-## Related Repos

-See the following related repos for other application types:

-- [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core applications.
-- [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) for ASP.NET Web Forms and MVC applications.
-- [microsoft/dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) for .NET Framework applications (for web applications, see microsoft/aspnet).

 ## Image variants

 The `microsoft/dotnet` images come in different flavors, each designed for a specific use case.